Faculty for the Department of Special Education

 Focuses on embedding high-level cognitive skills training into academic instructions for children with severe learning disabilities that address the cognitive impairments underlying those disabilities.

 Develops and tests interventions for students with mathematics difficulties, emphasizing word-problem solving, mathematics writing, data-based decision making, and the vocabulary within math.

 Investigates issues in social justice and rehabilitation systems in relation to gender, race, and disability, and transition into employment from special education.

 Cohort coordinator for the Department of Special Education's undergraduate teaching program.

-All of my work focuses on developing and testing literacy practices for struggling readers.
-This includes: * infusing literacy practices into elementary and middle school content area classes; * providing intervention to struggling readers; * translating research to practice for teachers; * designing effective professional development; * translating research into usable products for parents.
+All of my work focuses on developing and testing for efficacy literacy practices for struggling readers.
+This includes: * infusing literacy practices into elementary and middle school content area classes; * empowering parents to provide reading support to their own children; * providing intervention to struggling readers; * translating research to practice for teachers; * designing effective professional development; * translating research into usable products for parents.

 Oversees the undergraduate program for Special Education, including internships, student teaching, coursework, as well as teaching at the graduate level.